tttturtle-russ/tttturtle-russ/README.md

 ## Hi there ,I'm TurtleRuss👋
 ### 👨🏻‍💻 &nbsp;About Me
-I’m a Ph.D student advised by Prof. Dongdong She at The Hong Kong University of Science and Technology.
-I am broadly interested in System Security & Software Security.
-Now I’m working closely with Qiao Zhang.
-I earned my bachelor’s degree from the School of Cyber Science and Engineering at Huazhong University of Science and Technology.
+I’m a Ph.D student advised by Prof. Dongdong SHE at The Hong Kong University of Science and Technology.
+I’m now interested in applying LLM to security analysis and addressing the shortcomings of traditional security techniques.
+Before joining HKUST, I earned my bachelor’s degree from the School of Cyber Science and Engineering at HUST.

 <a href="https://github.com/tttturtle-russ">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=tttturtle-russ&theme=buefy&show_icons=true" />